infinityworks/Policies/ISO-27001/acceptableusage/readme.md

 You are responsible for using work systems securely in a way which complies with the Data Protection Policy.
 * "Work systems" includes software systems provided for use by staff as well as any devices used to connect to these systems or company networks.

-You must promptly report theft, loss or unauthorized disclosure of proprietary information.

-You must only use work information for work purposes.
+You must only use work _information_ for work purposes.
-* "Work information" means proprietary information of Infinity Works and Customers (potential, current and former).
+* "Work information" means proprietary information of Infinity Works and customers (potential, current and former).
 * "Work purposes" means only to the extent it is authorized and necessary to fulfil your assigned job duties.

+You must promptly report theft, loss or unauthorized disclosure of work information.

-You may use work systems for reasonable personal use.
+You may use work _systems_ for reasonable personal use.
+* Remember that you represent the company.
+If you state an affiliation to Infinity Works, you must also clearly indicate that the opinions expressed are your own and not necessarily those of Infinity Works.

 Infinity Works monitor networks and systems to ensure appropriate use.